Biden vows to evacuate all Americans -- and Afghan helpers

 A defense official said about 5,700 people, including about 250 Americans, were flown out of Kabul aboard 16 C-17 transport planes, guarded by a temporary U.S. military deployment that’s building to 6,000 troops.
 On each of the previous two days, about 2,000 people were airlifted.

+Biden said 169 Americans had been brought to the airport from beyond its perimeter, but he provided no details.
+Later, Pentagon spokesman John Kirby said the 169 had gathered at the Baron Hotel near the airport and were flown across the airport perimeter to safety on Thursday.
+He said they were transported by three U.S. military CH-47 helicopters.

+Kirby said the helicopters took no hostile fire.
+He added that the Americans initially were going to walk the short distance from the hotel to an airport gate, but a crowd outside the gate changed the plan.

-Senior American military officials told the AP that an American CH-47 Chinook helicopter picked up Afghans, mostly women and children, and ferried them to Hamid Karzai International Airport on Friday.
+Separately, senior American military officials told the AP that a U.S. helicopter picked up Afghans, mostly women and children, and ferried them to the airport on Friday.
 The 3rd Brigade Combat Team of the Army’s 82nd Airborne Division airlifted the Afghans from Camp Sullivan, near the Kabul airport.

-The officials said such sorties have been underway for several days from various points in Kabul as Afghans seek to flee the country taken over by the Taliban.
-Intelligence teams inside Kabul are helping guide both Americans and Afghans and their families to the airport or are arranging for them to be rescued by other means.
+Those officials commented only on condition of anonymity to discuss military operations.

+Kirby said he was not aware of any such Friday helicopter mission.

 For those living in cities and provinces outside Kabul, CIA case officers, special operation forces and agents from the Defense Intelligence Agency on the ground are gathering some U.S. citizens and Afghans who worked for the U.S. at predetermined pick-up sites.